-To allow for smoothing we calculate two unit prices:
+To allow for smoothing we calculate three unit prices:

 - 'underlying unit price' for each fund option this reflects the market value of the investments in the fund, divided by the number of units that own a share of these investments.
-We refer to it as the 'underlying price' and this is the price you enter the fund at when you initially invest, or switch funds. - 'averaged unit price' for each fund option this is the value based on the average of the 'underlying unit price' for the previous 26 weeks.
-We refer to this as the 'averaged price'.
+We refer to it as the 'underlying price' and this is the price you enter the fund at when you initially invest, or switch funds. - 'gradual averaged unit price' for each fund option this is the value based on a lengthening average of the daily 'underlying unit price' during the first 26 weeks following initial investment, or fund switch, normally applied from day 2 after your investment.
+We refer to this as the 'gradual averaged price'.